 What is this report about?

 Regulation (EU) 347/2013 requires that the ENTSO-E and ENTSOG use scenarios for their respective Ten-Year Network Development Plans (TYNDPs) 2022.
 The development of the scenarios marks the first step in the TYNDP 2022 process.
 Defining the scenarios in turn begins with the development of the (qualitative) storylines to be explored.
-In a webinar on the 3rd of July 2020 ENTSOG and ENTSO-E presented their first ideas for the TYNDP 2022 storylines.
+In a webinar on 3 July 2020 ENTSOG and ENTSO-E presented their first ideas for the TYNDP 2022 storylines.
 Several stakeholders provided comments and feedback.
+On 3 November 2020 ENTSOG and ENTSO-E published a draft storyline report for the scenarios to be included in TYNDP 2022.
 This draft storyline report proposes the scenario framework for TYNDP 2022, consisting of one national policy scenario and the storyline development of two top-down scenarios.

 Why do ENTSOG and ENTSO-E build scenarios together?